Special lines on contact manifolds: Distributions

-Suppose $E$ is a vector bundle on $X$.
-We say $G$ is a \emph{distribution} in $E$ if there exists an open dense subset $U\subset X$ and $G \subset E|_U$ is a vector subbundle.
-Strictly speaking, a distribution is an equivalence class of pairs $(G, U)$, where $(G,U)$ and $(G', U')$ are equivalent if and only if the two subbundles agree on the intersection $G|_{U \cap U'} = G'_{U \cap U'}$.
-For simplicity, we will just denote the distribution by $G \subset E$.
-The \emph{rank} of $G$ is the rank of $G$ as the vector bundle on $U$.
-We let $U(G)$ be the maximal open (dense) subset of $X$ such that (some equivalence of) $G$ is a vector subbundle of $E|_{U(G)}$.
+Let $X$, $E$, and $G$ be as in Definition~\ref{def_distribution}.
+The \emph{rank} of $G$ is the rank of $G_U$ as the vector bundle on $U$.
+Note that rank does not depend on the choice of $U$ as any two open dense subsets must intersect.
+We let $U(G)$ be the maximal open (dense) subset of $X$ such that a pair $(G_{U(G)}, U(G))$ is in the equivalence class $G$.
 Note that if $X$ is normal, then $X \setminus U(G)$ is always of codimension at least $2$ in $X$.
 In particular, if $X$ is a smooth curve, then $G$ is always a vector subbundle of $E$.

 The word ``distribution'' is usually associated with a vector subbundle of a tangent bundle.
 In this article we need a slightly more general situation: we will also consider distributions (for example) in the restriction of the tangent bundle $TX|_Y$ or in the normal bundle $N_{Y \subset X}$, where $Y$ is a closed subvariety of $X$.